 In these uncertain times, developing self sufficient and resilient communities through ecological and cultural regeneration, and helping each other along the way, are the most important things we feel we can do.

-Guided by the concepts of Permaculture design, regenerative agriculture, 8 Shields and Buddhism, we are developing a wilderness homestead, regenerative farm, intentional community, and education center for life in the post industrial era.
+Guided by the concepts of Permaculture design, regenerative agriculture, and Buddhism, we are developing a hands on learning environment for life in the post industrial era.

-Our community is comprised of a core group of extended family members and a widening circle of friends, colleagues, team members and volunteers.
+Our community is comprised of a core group of extended family members and a widening circle of friends, colleagues, team members and volunteers who all work together to bring the vision to life.

 DIY and building projects